Limeless04/travel-app/README.md

 docker-compose logs -f
 ```

-Run this to populate postgres with dummy data
+Run this to populate postgres with dummy data for development only

 ```bash
 docker-compose exec nestjs-api npm run seed